Spiti Valley Cycle Tour

 - Medical and evacuation expenses, we strongly recommend purchasing a suitable insurance cover.

 - Mountain bike.
-(You will get your own cycles)
+(You could get your own cycles or could also rent from us.)

 - Accommodation in Kaza on Day 9